JanssenProject/jans/docs/script-catalog/introspection/README.md

 ### Methods

-The introspection interception script extends the base script type with the methods:-
+The introspection interception script extends the base script type with the methods -
-- `init`,
-- `destroy`
-- `getApiVersion`

-It also adds the `modifyResponse` method.

 | Method | Method description |
 |:-----|:------|